 French Bulldogs Can Be Head Strong.
 But This Is Not Aggression.

 Curiously, French Bulldogs often love kids.
 Frenchie can get on well with anyone or an animal in the same family home without any problems.
-Though always with young children, do not leave them alone by themselves with any dog.
+Though always with young children, do not leave them alone with any dog.

 How to Handle Aggressive Behavior in your French Bulldog

-As the alternative of keeping them away from the problem, this approach allows the dog to deal with their challenges head-on, so they can start to realize that the circumstance or the person is not going to leave, and they can accept it.
+As the alternative to keeping them away from the problem, this approach allows the dog to deal with their challenges head-on, so they can start to realize that the circumstance or the person is not going to leave, and they can accept it.